wdpypere/docs-test-comps/docs/CAF/Service.md

     - `log`

-        A `CAF::Reporter` object to log daemon activities to.
+        A [Reporter](../CAF/Reporter.md) object to log daemon activities to.

     - `timeout`